sharife/goldenthread-v2/site/content/tickets/_index.md

 ---
 title: Buy Tickets
 lists:
-  - heading: ReOrient 2023 Festival of Short Plays
+  - heading: "ReOrient 2023: Festival of Short Plays"
     items:
-      - pre: October 13 - November 4, 2023
+      - pre: October 13-November 4, 2023
         subtitle: ""
         text: >-
           **ReOrient 2023** will celebrate the return of our signature program,